rullmann/bundlewrap-dnf/README.md

-            'update_cmd': 'default', # define which updates will be installed, e.g. 'security' 'send_mails': True, # send emails for yum-cron actions, defaults to False 'extra_packages': ['git-email'], # optional, installs any given package with dnf 'repositories': { # optional, add additional repositories, e.g. for usage in metadata.py 'influxdb': { # example repo_id in this case 'name': 'InfluxDB Repository - RHEL 7', # optional, if not set repo_id will be used
+            'update_cmd': 'default', # define which updates will be installed, e.g. 'security' 'send_mails': True, # send emails for yum-cron actions, defaults to False 'extra_packages': ['git-email'], # optional, installs any given package with dnf 'remove_extra_packages': ['fedora-release-notes'], # optional, remove any packages with dnf 'repositories': { # optional, add additional repositories, e.g. for usage in metadata.py 'influxdb': { # example repo_id in this case 'name': 'InfluxDB Repository - RHEL 7', # optional, if not set repo_id will be used